 If you’ve recently come across an article or a video about one of these methods, you might find yourself wondering—can a building made of modular units contain prefabricated elements?
 Can some components be made off site while the rest of the structure is built using traditional methods?

 In this article we’ll attempt to shed light on some key differences and similarities between these construction methods in the hopes of demystifying this topic for you.
 Let’s jump right in.

 The NIBS defines offsite construction as “the planning, design, fabrication, and assembly of building elements at a location other than their final installed location”.
-In this process completed sections of the building or individual components are transported on-site and rapidly assembled, the main advantages being enhanced quality control and reduced timelines.

 The MBI defines modular construction as “a process in which a building is constructed off-site, under controlled plant conditions using the same materials and designing to the same codes and standards as conventionally built facilities”.
 The first part may sound awfully similar to the various definitions of offsite construction that are available online.

 Modular construction as a term however is typically used for projects that require a high degree of repetition or standardization, including multi unit residential buildings, hotels, student housing.